Custom certificate authority (CA) in Azure Kubernetes Service (AKS) (preview)

 {anotherBase64EncodedCertStringHere}

-To update or remove a CA, edit and apply the secret's YAML manifest.
-The cluster will poll for changes and update the nodes accordingly.
-This process may take a couple of minutes before changes are applied.
+Data from this secret is used to update CAs on all nodes.
+Make sure the secret is named custom-ca-trust-secret and is created in the kube-system namespace.
+Installing CAs using the secret in the kube-system namespace allows for CA rotation without the need for node recreation.
+To update or remove a CA, you can edit and apply the YAML manifest.
+The cluster polls for changes and updates the nodes accordingly.
+It may take a couple minutes before changes are applied.

 Note